 Pad pressure is important during paint correction because it drastically increases or decreases the level of friction which the pad and buffing liquid engage the working section.
 Firm pad pressure is a simple and effective way to increase the total aggressiveness of a machine, pad, and correction liquid combination.
 Firm pressure also causes the pad to completely engage the surface, fully realizing the ability of the pad to push away paint residue.

 Pad Pressure, Heat, and Clear Coat: A BAD Combination!

 Heat is the immediate byproduct of friction.
 Therefore, when pad pressure is increased, the greater the amount of heat generated on a working panel.
 This is a factor that ALWAYS needs to be monitored since modern vehicles contain many different substrates.
 Some of which heat up very quickly and do not dissipate heat well.

 As clear coat quickly heats from abrasion, it reaches a tipping point of becoming too hot.
-Once the clear coat passes its chemical ‘heat threshold’ a burn through can happen in a split second.
+Once the clear coat passes its chemical ‘heat threshold’ and becomes too hot, a burn through can occur in a split second.

 A high degree of friction from modern buffers is easily obtainable if too much pressure [friction, and thus heat] is focused in a particular area for too long.

 While this statement is truer of rotary polishers, it is also a reality with contemporary DA orbital machines such as the Rupes 21 & Rupes 21 MkII and the Flex 3401 with its forced rotation.
 Modern paint polishers combined with aggressive combinations of backing plate, pad, and product mean paint DEFINITELY make it possible to burn paint in a moment’s notice.